-A Blade of Grass Fellow Aviva Rahmani’s Blued Trees Symphony is an ecological artwork created with the intention of using copyright law (VARA) to defend land in New York, Virginia, and West Virginia that is subject to eminent domain because of proposed natural gas pipelines.
+A Blade of Grass Fellow Aviva Rahmani is creating Blued Trees Symphony, an ecological artwork made with the intention of using copyright law (VARA) to defend land in New York, Virginia, and West Virginia that is subject to eminent domain because of proposed natural gas pipelines.

 The Cardozo School of Law Environmental Law Society; Art Law Society; and Intellectual Property Student Association welcome us to the Jacob Burns Moot Court Room for a mock trial that will explore whether the status of the artwork under VARA trumps eminent domain takings by corporations.
-Experienced VARA litigator Gale Elston (Cardozo alumna) will represent the artist.
+Experienced VARA litigator Gale Elston (Cardozo alumna) will represent the artist with the Honorable Steven Honigman as co-counsel.

 Ecological artist Aviva Rahmani is the inaugural ABOG Fellow for Contemplative Practice, in partnership with the Hemera Foundation.
 This targeted fellowship supports artists who work with the intersection of social practice and contemplative practice.